 During the Passover Seder, immediately after all present drink the fourth cup, the head of household declares the Seder complete.
 Rabbi Yeshua declared his Seder complete.
 “When Jesus had received the vinegar, he said, ‘It is finished’; and he bowed his head and gave up his spirit” Jn 19:30.

 Our Father through Moses blessed Israel, “The Lord lift up his countenance upon you, and give you peace” Num 6:26.
 Rabbi Yeshua rising from the dead told his shlikhim, shalom alekhem, “Peace be with you.”
 Jerusalem be with you.
-He in his own person was the New Jerusalem.
+He in his own person was Jerusalem on High.

-Rabbi Yeshua repeated his shalom alekhem three times Jn 20:19, 21, 26, connecting his fulfillment with the Shma, our Father’s great Trinitarian proclamation, Shma Israel, Adonai Eloheinu Adonai ekhad, “My Lords our Gods my Lords one” Deut 6:4.
+Rabbi Yeshua repeated his shalom alekhem three times Jn 20:19, 21, 26, connecting his fulfillment with the shma, our Father’s great Trinitarian proclamation, Shma Israel, Adonai Eloheinu Adonai ekhad, “Hear O Israel, my Lords our Gods my Lords, one” Deut 6:4.